1 Bg 11-1972: The Universal Form

 > Eventually all the brahmanas, ksatriyas and everyone else

-> are devoured by the Supreme.
+> are devoured like a meal by the Supreme.
 This form of the

-> Supreme Lord is an all-devouring giant, and here Krsna
+> Supreme Lord is the all-devouring giant, and here Krsna

 > presents Himself in that form of all-devouring time.
 Except

-> for a few Pandavas, everyone who was present in that
+> for a few Pandavas, everyone who was present on that

 > battlefield would be devoured by Him.